 - PreKinders.
 Scented hunt game for preschoolers, including free printables.

-Building Social Skills for an Autistic Child
+Building Social Skills for a child with autsim

 Children with autism spectrum disorder frequently experience difficulties when it comes to reading and understanding written language.
 While your child may have no trouble identifying individual words, understanding a text may still be challenging.
 Reading books together will not only help your child better grasp the meaning of the text, but also develop vocabulary and improve their cognitive skills and concentration.